Physical Address

 However, this degree of kinship also raises concerns about the risk of genetic disorders due to inherited traits from common ancestors.
 Therefore, it’s vital to keep this in mind when tracing ancestry or constructing a family tree.

-Understanding these connections helps highlight potential health risks and strengthens the sense of belonging within your familial network.
+These connections helps highlight potential health risks and strengthens the sense of belonging within your familial network.
 So remember, your first cousin isn’t just part of your extended family – they’re an integral piece of your genetic puzzle.

-Read: What Does First Cousin Mean?
+Also Read: What Does First Cousin Mean?
 Are They Blood-Related?

 1st – 2nd Cousin